 U-GO LICE is an easy and effective product, suitable for an in-school clinic program.
 This is because it is a leave-on product - just spray it on and leave.
 It does not need to be washed out and it does not need to be lice-combed - click here to view video and click here for more information

 Glasses for Children:

 If children are unable to see in class, their education may be compromised.
 The charity will work to ensure children needing prescription glasses receive them.

 Tablet/Devices - Educational Supports:

-Where computers, laptops and tablets were a luxury 10 years ago, they are many who say they are vital to successful education.
+Where computers, laptops and tablets were a luxury 15 years ago, there are many who say they are vital to successful education.
 Many children are disadvantaged if their parents/care-givers cannot afford this technology.
 The charity wants to work with low decile schools to supply the appropriate technology to disadvantaged students.

 Some children lack good hygiene skills.
 This can lead to skin and health problems.
 Some children are susceptible to rheumatic fever, in particular Pacific Island and Maori children.
 The charity wants to help at-risk children and looks forward to providing health product kits to low decile 1-4 schools.